What are fringe benefits?

 What is a fringe benefit rate?

-A fringe benefit rate is a number that represents the proportion of benefits offered to an employee versus the wages or salary paid to that employee.
-You can calculate the fringe benefit rate by adding your annual benefits costs and payroll taxes together and dividing this number by your total annual wages paid.
+A fringe benefit rate is a number that represents the proportion of an employee’s total compensation made up of fringe benefits versus the employee’s regular salary.
+You can calculate the fringe benefit rate by adding your annual benefits costs and payroll taxes and dividing this number by your total annual wages.

-You can use this rate to find the total cost of labor at your organization.
+You can use this rate to find your organization's total labor cost.
 This is useful for determining your budget for additional benefits and yearly expenses.
-It can also help you easily compare the value of your benefits compared to your competitors.
+It can also help you easily compare the value of your benefits to those of your competitors.

 IRS rules for fringe benefits